Review of Lomography Color Negative 35 mm ISO 400 film with a Nikon FE2 | Sample photos in Portugal!

 Harman Phoenix 200 Film Review with Sample Photos Using a Minolta Hi-Matic AF2 35mm Camera in Portugal

-(By using the links and/or codes below it supports Myles Katherine Photography.
+(By using the links and/or codes in this blog post it supports Myles Katherine Photography.
 We may get a small kick back by you doing so.)

 When my sister-in-law surprised me with a roll of Harman Phoenix 200, I was so excited because I’d honestly never heard of it before!
 And I spend a LOT of time scrolling through shopping pages of film, deciding what to try out next.
 Not to mention, 200-400 is my favorite range of ISO when it comes to film, so I knew it was going to be a fun test.
 I brought the film roll with me on my recent trip to Portugal and tried it out with my Minolta Hi-Matic AF2.
 I actually just posted a full review of this camera on my YouTube channel and blog, so make sure to check those out!